 Stochastic pre-breakdown capacity has mainly been analysed at specific points along the freeway which are considered as bottlenecks.
 The stochastic relationship between the adjacent bottlenecks cannot be taken into account.
 Furthermore, if a long segment of a freeway without clearly defined bottlenecks is analysed, no methods are available for estimating the distributed pre-breakdown capacities of combined bottlenecks along a freeway.
 Thus, a stochastic capacity analysis in a freeway network consisting of several freeway segments and series of bottlenecks has not been possible.
 In order to overcome this problem, this paper introduces a model dealing with a stochastic interpretation of pre-breakdown capacity and breakdown probability in a freeway network with long freeway segments and series of bottlenecks.
 The model is based on the theory of continuity.
-Using the fundamental relationship of traffic flow (volume = $density \cdot speed$), the probability distribution function of breakdowns from free flow into congested flow at a given traffic density can be estimated if the probability distribution function of the pre-breakdown capacity and the probability distribution function of the pre-breakdown critical speed is given.
+Using the fundamental relationship of traffic flow (volume = density $\cdot$ speed), the probability distribution function of breakdowns from free flow into congested flow at a given traffic density can be estimated if the probability distribution function of the pre-breakdown capacity and the probability distribution function of the pre-breakdown critical speed is given.
 The distribution function of breakdowns as a function of the pre-breakdown traffic density can be estimated numerically for an arbitrarily distributed pre-breakdown capacity and pre-breakdown critical speed.

-Similar to the derivation of a theoretical transformation between bottleneck-point-related breakdown probabilities for different interval durations, a transformation between link-related breakdown probabilities for different lengths of freeway segments can be constructed.
+Similar to the derivation of a theoretical transformation between bottleneckpoint-related breakdown probabilities for different interval durations, a transformation between link-related breakdown probabilities for different lengths of freeway segments can be constructed.
 It can be seen that the average pre-breakdown capacity and the probability of breakdowns are functions of the length L of the freeway segment under consideration.
 The average pre-breakdown capacity of the freeway segment decreases with an increasing length of the freeway segment under consideration.
 This decrease is not linear.

-In Section 2, a summary of the stochastic capacity analysis at a point considered as a bottleneck is presented.
-In Section 3, the bottleneck-point-related model of stochastic capacity is extended to link-related models for freeway segments.
-In Section 4, an approach for estimating reliability of large freeway networks over a longer period is presented.
-Finally, the main findings and results of the paper are presented in Section 5.
+At first, a summary of the stochastic capacity analysis at a point considered as a bottleneck is presented.
+Then the bottleneck-point-related model of stochastic capacity is extended to link-related models for freeway segments.
+Next, an approach for estimating reliability of large freeway networks over a longer period is presented and a discussion regarding the temporary and spatial independences of the breakdown probabilities is given.
+Finally, the main findings and results of the paper are presented in the conclusion.